moogacs/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 The `path` of a plugin is **optional**, and overrides the default location and explicitly specify where to locate the `protoc` plugin.
-For example, if another custom plugin called `protoc-gen-foo` is not located on your `PATH`, but is found at `bin/proto/protoc-gen-foo`, you can refer to it like so:
+For example, if another custom plugin called `protoc-gen-foo` is not located on your `PATH`, but is found at `bin/proto/protoc-gen-foo`, you can refer to it like this:

 ```yaml title="buf.gen.yaml"
 version: v1